British Sprint Championship Round

 - Brabham BT18 [F2-44-66] (Dave Hartley): New to Clive Baker near the end of the 1966 season, after Baker had given up on the Stockbridge Racing Cooper T83 in May.
 Built with a Ford twin cam engine for libre racing and first reported winning a libre race very comfortably at Castle Combe at the end of August.
 The nearly-new car was sold to Bryan Eccles (Solihull, Warwickshire) for 1967 and fitted with a 3.5-litre Oldsmobile V8 engine for hillclimbing.
 Eccles won a number of events, including the Shelsley Walsh championship hillclimb in August.
 To Chris Cox for 1968 and used in libre racing.
 Then to Tony Charnell for 1969 but not seen.
 It returned to hillclimbing in 1970 when owned by Richard Thwaites (Dewsbury, West Yorkshire) and then in 1971 with Dave Hartley who also used the Brabham-Buick in sprints.
 Hartley continued to run the car regularly in the British Sprint Championship until 1975.
 He took class wins in Longton & District MC's Isle of Man hillclimb in 1977 and 1978.
 Next seen when advertised by Jim Johnston in January 1988.
 Subsequent history unknown.

-- March 702 [S] (Martin Steele): The prototype 702 became a development car and raced just once in 1970 when Howden Ganley appeared in it at Mantorp Park in August.
-It was converted to Formula Atlantic for 1971 and was driven by David Morgan and then John Nicholson.
+- March 702 (Martin Steele): Although given the number 702/6 by March, this was the development F2 car built using the very first Arch Motors frame.
+It raced just once in 1970 when Howden Ganley appeared in it at Mantorp Park in August.
+At the start of 1971, it was fitted with a Vegantune twin cam for Formula Atlantic, and was driven by David Morgan at the Mallory Park round in March, taking pole position and winning.
+He was second in the next race at Castle Combe, but then the car was advertised by March, and bought by John Nicholson, who used it for the rest of that season.
+Advertised by Nicholson (Ashford, Middlesex) in August 1972.
 Next seen when used by Martin Steele in sprints in 1973 and 1974.
 Then sold on and becomes confused with the similar adventures of 702/1.
 Bought back by Steele in 1981, restored and used in UK historic racing in 1984 and 1985.
 Sometimes referred to as 702-6 during this time.
-Still raced in historic events as 702-6 in 2007.
+In 2003, Mike Scott was reportedly driving 702/6 in FORCE events, and he later appeared in Masters events in 2006.

 - Alexis (Rob Turnbull): Rob Turnbull (Walmley, Warwickshire) ran an Alexis with Ford twin cam engine in sprints and hillclimbs in 1972 and 1973.
 Its previous history remains uncertain but Neil McCrudden has established that the car he currently owns, plated TR2, was Turnbull's car.
 He understands that it started life as a development F3 Mk9 in 1967, and was converted to F2 Mk10 specification probably in 1967.
 It is unknown from then until 1972.
 It went from Turnbull to Andy Turnock for 1974 before disappearing for another 20 years.